Internet-Of-Things – The future is going to be exciting

 - Trigger REST API calls to external systems.

 Maps is another handy feature in ThingsBoard.
-We can create a maps view with minimal efforts.
-We used this feature for one of our customers who has our IoT solution implemented in his 6 acre farm.
+We can create a maps view with minimal effort.
+We used this feature for one of our customers who has our IoT solution implemented in his 6-acre farm.
 The map view helped the customer locate the exact location of the sensors/devices thus helping the customer attend to maintenance needs promptly.